14 Best Things to Do in Mendocino, CA

 Official site: https://www.parks.ca.gov/?page_id=441

 Towards the ocean from Hendy Woods State Park along Highway 128, Ross Ranch is another fun stop for tourists and residents of the region.
-Offering guided horseback rides either on a secluded beach or through a forested inland canyon, Ross Ranch has a great reputation for catering towards those with an equestrian interest.
-Popular riding options include two-hour tours, with 90 minutes spent in the saddle.
+This family-owned business offers guided horseback rides either on a secluded beach or through a forested inland canyon.
+A few popular riding options include two-hour tours, with 90 minutes spent in the saddle.

 Address: 18599 Philo Greenwood Road, Philo, California